wagiminator/CH552-MouseWiggler/README.md

 # Mouse Wiggler based on CH552E
-Mouse Wiggler is a tool that simulates movements of the mouse pointer so that no screen saver is activated and the PC or notebook is not put to sleep.
+Mouse Wiggler is a tool that simulates movements of the mouse pointer so that no screen saver is activated and the PC or laptop is not put to sleep.
 Since the board can be used in many ways, it can also become a rubber ducky or a caps blocker with the additional firmware that is included.
 It is controlled via the touch key at the end of the board and displays its status via an addressable LED (NeoPixel).

 ![MouseWiggler_pic1.jpg](https://raw.githubusercontent.com/wagiminator/CH552-MouseWiggler/main/documentation/MouseWiggler_pic1.jpg)